-Weekly homework (usually collected Wednesdays) will make up 10-15% of your grade.
-There will also be a few quizzes each of which will count as one homework.
-The lowest 3 of your homework/quiz scores will be dropped.
-Because of this policy, no late homeworks will be accepted and no make-up quizzes will be given except in the case of extended absence.
-You should show all your work on homework, quizzes, and tests.
-Results of machine computations will be acceptable in all homework problems in place of hand computation; "show your work" in this case means writing down the computation you asked the machine to do and giving the result of this computation.
-(You MAY NOT attach a printout of your computer session unless explicitly asked to do so!)
+Weekly homework, assigned but not graded for credit due to problems in the past, will be essential to your understanding of the course.
+There will be a few in-class quizzes that will count as 5-10% of your grade.
+The lowest of your quiz scores will be dropped.
+Because of this policy, no make-up quizzes will be given except in the case of extended absence.
+You should show all your work on quizzes and tests.
+The quizzes will rely only on hand calculations, but results of machine computations will be acceptable in all test problems in place of hand computation; "show your work" in this case means writing down the computation you asked the machine to do and giving the result of this computation.
+(You WILL NOT have the opportunity to attach a printout of your computer computations!)